yurikasper/pretty-map/README.md

 Made this when I was planning a trip and wanted nice looking (printed) route maps for reference.

 Try it out [here](https://yurikasper.github.io/pretty-map/dist/)
+Warning: the image save feature works only on Chromium based browsers!

 ![Map Capture](screenshots/capture.png?raw=true "Map Capture")